Alejandro04/PocSingleSpa/README.md

 ## If you are getting too many API calls being made from your hooks, what can you do to prevent this?

-Yes, id can prevent this using lodash-debounce or axios cancellation
+Yes, I can prevent this using lodash-debounce or axios cancellation

 This libraries are two different things that serve different purposes in JavaScript applications.